 About Dade County

-Dade County encompasses the beautiful and serene Dade Valley that extends across the foothills of Sand Mountain and Lookout Mountain in the extreme northwest corner of Georgia.
+The beautiful and serene Dade Valley extends across the foothills of Sand Mountain and Lookout Mountain in the extreme northwest corner of Georgia.
 It is bordered by Alabama to the west and Tennessee to the north, with Georgia’s Walker County to the east and south.

 Benefits to living in Dade County include: